Minimum Dissipation Theorem for Microswimmers

 where $\bm{\mathsf{I}}$ is the six-dimensional identity tensor.
-Inserting these velocities in Eqs.~\eqref{inequality1} and \eqref{poweradditivity} yields our main result that is presented in Eq. \eqref{minimum}.
+Inserting these velocities in Eqs.~\eqref{inequality1} and \eqref{poweradditivity} yields our main result that is presented in Eq.~\eqref{minimum}.
 Equation \eqref{minimum} shows that the minimum dissipated power by a swimmer can be obtained explicitly by evaluating the resistance tensors of two passive problems: the perfect-slip body and the no-slip body motion of the same geometry.
-This result is general and holds for any swimmer of any arbitrary shape.
+This result is general and holds for any swimmer of any arbitrary shape (the simplified version for axisymmetric swimmers is presented in Supplemental Material \cite{supp_efficiency2}).
 The optimization problem is remarkably reduced down to finding the resistance tensor of two passive systems in the same domain.

 As discussed, the power dissipated in active swimming reaches its lower bound when the superposition of the active and no-slip cases conspires to exactly recreate the perfect-slip motion.
-Such a decomposition of the perfect-slip body then demands $\bm{v}_\text{A}^\text{s}=\bm{v}_\text{PS}^\text{s}$.
-From this, one can claim that the optimal slip velocity profile for any swimmer with swimming velocity $\bm{\mathsf{V}}_\text{A}$ is identical to that of a perfect-slip body moving with a velocity given in Eq. \eqref{PS}.
+Note that an unlimited variety of slip profiles can lead to the same swimming velocity, but only the superposition of the optimal swimmer and the no-slip body can amount to the flow field of a perfect-slip body.
+In other words, such a decomposition of the perfect-slip body uniquely demands $\bm{v}_\text{A}^\text{s}=\bm{v}_\text{PS}^\text{s}$.
+From this, one can claim that the optimal slip velocity profile for any swimmer with swimming velocity $\bm{\mathsf{V}}_\text{A}$ is identical to that of a perfect-slip body moving with a velocity given in Eq.~\eqref{PS}.
 Furthermore, since for the perfect-slip body $\bm{{f}}_\text{PS}^{\parallel}=\bm{0}$, the superposition also necessitates $\bm{f}_\text{A}^{\parallel}=-\bm{f}_\text{NS}^{\parallel}$.
 Thus, we can similarly claim that the force density of an optimal swimmer is the negative of that induced by a passive motion of a no-slip body with the velocity given in \eqref{NS}.

 The expression for the minimum power can also be used to find the maximum Lighthill efficiency.
 Recalling that the total power needed for dragging a no-slip body with velocity $\bm{\mathsf{V}}_\text{A}$ is $\bm{\mathsf{V}}_\text{A}\cdot \bm{\mathsf{R}}_\text{NS}\cdot\bm{\mathsf{V}}_\text{A}$, we find